bitcoin-api/bitcoin-api-full-stack/README.md

 * [Patreon](https://www.patreon.com/bitcoinapi)

-Here are the available sponsorship materials types you can add to this `README.md` file:
+Here's the available sponsorship materials types you can add to this `README.md` file:

 #### Readme Sponsored Material Example